Skip to Content

 Grand Slam is a fabulous gay karaoke bar in Osaka with lovely staff

-Location: You can find it on the first floor of the Dai-Ni Shoei building at 6-14 Doyama Cho, Kita Ward, Osaka.
+Location: First floor of the Dai-Ni Shoei building at 6-14 Doyamacho Cho, Kita Ward, Osaka.

 Dungaree